catchshashank/gsoc-pymc/README.md

 ### What This Is

-A self-contained prototype for proposing to bring principled, scoring-rule-grounded predictive model checking to PyMC.
+A prototype for proposing to bring principled, scoring-rule-grounded predictive model checking to PyMC.

 The core deliverable is `PredictiveCheck` — a composable wrapper around any